auth0/docs/articles/dashboard/guides/connections/configure-passwordless-email.md

 The template editor accepts [Liquid](/email/liquid-syntax) syntax embedded within the HTML.
 This allows you to construct parts of your message programmatically.

-4. Enter any **Authentication Parameters** you would like to include in the generated sign-in link.
+1. Enter any **Authentication Parameters** you would like to include in the generated sign-in link.
 These will be included as query string parameters.
+You can use these parameters to alter the authentication process, e.g., requesting permissions to access things like user profile information.

 <%= include('./_includes/_otp-settings') %>